sg893052/sonic-buildimage/L2/STP/SONiC RPVST Plus FS.md

 By default, when spanning-tree stops receiving the BPDUs on a blocking port, it transitions to forwarding state which can result in a loop in the network.
 Loop guard feature when enabled, avoids this transition of non-designated ports to forwarding state and instead moves the port to a loop inconsistent state where the port continues to block the traffic to avoid the loop.
 Use the no form of this command to disable loopguard by default on all the ports.

+Use the no form of this command to disable loopguard by default on all the ports.

 **spanning-tree loopguard default**

 **no spanning-tree loopguard default**

 **Syntax description**: